-These guidelines are deliberately simplified to make them easy to use.
-They are by no means exhaustive and the user must not hesitate to ask for help or consult more detailed nephrology texts if they encounter situations not envisioned or well captured in these guidelines.
-These guidelines will be reviewed periodically as and when significant changes to best practice recommendations occur.
+These guidelines are by no means exhaustive and the user must not hesitate to ask for help or consult more detailed nephrology texts if they encounter situations not envisioned or well captured in these guidelines.
+KRA hopes to review these guidelines periodically as and when significant changes to best practice recommendations occur.

-I believe that these guidelines will prove educative and practical to the user and help improve the quality of care offered to the dialysis patient.
+It is hoped that these guidelines will prove educative and practical to the user and help improve the quality of care offered to the dialysis patient.

-Prof. S. O. McLigeyo Chairman Kenya Renal Association
+Prof. S. O. McLigeyo,

+Chairman,

+Kenya Renal Association.